List of AEW TNT Champions

-Overall, there have been 27 reigns between 15 champions and two vacancies.
+Overall, there have been 33 reigns between 20 champions and three vacancies.
 Cody Rhodes, then known simply as Cody, was the inaugural champion.
-Rhodes, Sammy Guevara, and Wardlow are tied for the most reigns at three.
-Darby Allin's first reign is the longest at 186 days, and Allin also has the longest combined reign at 214 days, while Adam Copeland's first reign is the shortest at 3 minutes and 30 seconds.
-Daniel Garcia is the youngest champion at 26, while Dustin Rhodes is the oldest, winning the title at 56 years old.
-The reigning champion is Kyle Fletcher, who is in his first reign.
-He won the title by defeating Dustin Rhodes in a Chicago Street Fight on Collision on July 31, 2025 in Chicago, Illinois.
+Rhodes, Sammy Guevara, Wardlow, and Darby Allin are tied for the most reigns at three.
+Allin's first reign is the longest at 186 days, and he has the longest combined reign at 234+ days across his three reigns, while Adam Copeland's first reign is the shortest at 3 minutes and 30 seconds.
+Daniel Garcia is the youngest champion at 26 years, 67 days old, while Dustin Rhodes is the oldest, winning the title at 56 years.

+The reigning champion is Darby Allin, who is in his record-tying third reign.
+He won the title by defeating previous champion Kevin Knight in a Falls Count Anywhere match at All In on August 30, 2026.